 As December approached, the home was still for sale!
 This was weird.
 Is this for real?
 Why hasn’t it sold yet?
 My mother-in-law said it’s because it’s our house.
 I’m totally cool with that!

-That was when I started to pray about the home, and my words were something like, “Lord, I’m pretty sure this is the one, and if it is, I trust you to make it happen for us.”
+That was when I started to pray about the home, and my words were something like, “Lord, I’m pretty sure this could be the one, and if it is, I trust you to make it happen for us.”

 We had spent the last five years clawing our way out of debt, and became completely debt-free on September 25, 2015.
 Don’t forget to read our inspiring debt-free journey and how we (and God) did it!
 So, our next step afterwards was to build our emergency fund and save for a home down payment at the same time, with only six months to do it!
 By the way, we will never go into debt again, except for this house (which is totally cool with Dave’s suggested guidelines), and plan to pay it off as quickly as possible so that we can be even more of a blessing to others.
 Read our debt-free story to find out why and how!